rogerwalt/GambleWithCoins/json_api.md

 ## The game

 ### Players -> Server
+player has to be logged in before he can join a game.
+`{"command" : "register", "name" : ?, "password" : ?}`
+`{"command" : "login", "name" : ?, "password" : ?}`

 player sends`{"command" : "join"}` if he's ready to start a game server replies `{"command" : "matched"}` as soon as the game is ready to begin